Selected Readings on Plagiarism

 Cheating 101: Term Paper Mills and You

-Margaret Fain and Peggy Bates of Coastal Carolina University provide a brief, but comprehensive overview of the status of "cut and paste" cheating.
+Margaret Fain and Peggy Bates of Coastal Carolina University provide a brief overview of the status of "cut and paste" cheating.
+The list of paper mills is now out of date, because there are now too many too track.